Code-Institute-Submissions/mdenoronha-milestone-project-4/README.md

 ---------------
 The intended users are as follow:
 * Users interested in sharing their recipes with others
-    * Users are able to create an account and upload their recipes (method, ingredients, image, etc.) which are publically viewable
+    * Users are able to create an account and upload their recipes (method, ingredients, image, etc.) which are publicly viewable
 * Users looking to heavily promote their recipes to others
     * The site makes use of a view counter feature, which increments when a registered user views a recipe.
 For users looking to promote their recipe, being viewed by a large number of people, they can make use of this view counter and become a 'popular recipe' (which is featured more prominently on the site).
 * Users who wish to store their recipes online for future reading